 When do we collect your personal data?

-- When you visit our website Emma Dupont Etiquette
+- When you visit our website The Emma Dupont School of Etiquette

 - When you create an account with us.